Guess what’s just around the corner? The Advance Tax due date!

 - Resident senior citizens aged 60 or above not having income under the “Income from Business & Profession” head are exempted from paying advance tax.

-- NRIs, whose accrued income in India exceeds Rs.10,000 are also required for advance tax payment.
+- NRIs, whose tax liability in India exceeds Rs.10,000 are also liable for advance tax payment.

-- If a taxpayer has opted for presumptive taxation, the advance tax can be paid in one installment on or before 15 March of the relevant year.
+- If presumptive taxation is opted for, the advance tax can be paid in one installment on or before 15 March of the relevant year.

 Read more about Advance Tax under the Income Tax Act.